abassouk/basic-assembler/README.md

 * limited arithmetic support in operands
 * limited structure support

-And yes, reading the code might have and effect on your sanity - I think there's like 6 different passes.
+And yes, reading the code will cause a SAN check - I think there's like 6 different passes.

 --
 Tassos Bassoukos